 While exquisite interior design and functionality might be at the top of your list when purchasing a stove for the first time, there are always important safety aspects to consider.
 Alongside elevating the design of any room, your Chesneys stove will be an exceptionally safe and reliable addition to your family home – just so long as you take care while installing and using it.
-In this article, we’ll talk you through the safety considerations you need to bear in mind during installation of your wood, gas or multi fuel stove.
+In this article, we’ll talk you through the safety considerations you need to bear in mind during the installation of your wood burning, gas or multi-fuel stove.

 WHERE CAN A STOVE BE PLACED SAFELY?